czhc/czhc.github.io/collections/_posts/2021-08-04-eip-1559-expert-panel.md

 * kth price auctions are not incentive-compaitble for the auctioneer/proposer. **given a steep demand curve, proposers are incentivized to _fill up the block_ with dummy txns to forcefully displace low-fee txns.** - resultin in loss of revenue from low-fee txns, but profiting by generally raising overall fees.
     * incentivizes profit-sharing via collusion with specific txn senders.

+#### Hybrid Solution improving on kth Price Auctions

+Precursor to EIP1559 using a base fee and priority fees

 * An alternative resource pricing/limit rule preferable over a hard limit pricing consists of:
     * constantly in-protocol, adjusting parameter of minimum Fee - which is burned or redistributed to all consensus participants aside from block proposer to prevent side-deal collusions.
     * new weight limit 2x of max hard limit